zhangxuan2011/RandomChoose/README_ENGLISH.md

     ·Added import from external
 # Usage

-You can use it to ~~Make your son be "happy"~~ help teacher to choose a number.
+You can use it to: ~~Make your son be "happy"~~ help teacher to choose a number.

 To modify settings, please run RandomChooseSettings.py and as its tips,